 Queen’s University Belfast, Medical School in Northern Ireland provides the Medicine (A100) and Dentistry (A200) courses

-UCAT and GCSE grades are used to rank for interviews.
+UCAT and academic grades grades are used to rank for interviews.
 SJT will not be considered except for borderline applicants.

 Personal Statements are not scored as part of the selection process.
 There should be evidence of commitment and motivation in the personal statement and it should state explicitly that Medicine is their career choice.